explodinglabs/jsonrpcserver/doc/quickstart.rst

     >>> response
     {'jsonrpc': '2.0', 'error': {'code': -32602, 'message': 'Invalid params'}, 'id': 1}
-    >>> response.http_status
-    400

 There's also :class:`ServerError <jsonrpcserver.exceptions.ServerError>`, which
-lets the client know of a problem at the server's end.
+lets the client know there was a problem at the server's end.
 In fact, any other exceptions raised will result in a *"Server error"* response::

     def divide_by_zero(**kwargs):